BMGLab/CrashCourses/bashScript.md

 ## 2. Bash Hello World

-Once we have our filename.sh file created and we'he specified the bash shebang on the very first line, we are ready to create our first `Hello Worl` bash script.
+Once we have our filename.sh file created and we'he specified the bash shebang on the very first line, we are ready to create our first `Hello World` bash script.

 To do that, open the **filename.sh** file again and add the following after the **#!/bin/bash** line: